MCST Student Clubs and Organizations

 Environmental Action Club, Advisor: Ms. Lauren Martin

 Fitness Club provides students with an open opportunity to develop and engage in physical activities that will promote lifelong personal, mental, social and emotional health.
-Fitness club provides a safe and judgement free environment to all students who are developing and exploring various forms of physical activity.
+Fitness club provides a safe and judgement-free environment to all students who are developing and exploring various forms of physical activity.
 Students learn the basics of proper nutrition and explore a wide variety of workout styles ranging from Tabata, Circuit, Body Weight, HIIT, Insanity, etc. Students are provided a weekly/monthly fitness challenge that they can pursue at their own pace.
-Signed parent/student waivers are available in the fitness center and MUST be signed at home PRIOR to the students first day in Fitness Club.
-Waivers are openly accepted from September-June
+Signed parent/student waivers are available in the fitness center and MUST be signed at home PRIOR to the students' first day in Fitness Club.
+Waivers are openly accepted from September-June.
+Click HERE to obtain a waiver.

-Gay Straight Alliance (GSA), Advisors: Ms. Ashley Gaunt & Ms. Katie Whitehead
+Gender & Sexuality Alliance (GSA), Advisors: Ms. Ashley Brooks & Ms. Jennifer Katz

-The Gay Straight Alliance promotes tolerance and equality among students of all sexual orientations and gender identities by helping to create a school environment free of homophobic and all other types of harassment through educational efforts and awareness-building.
+The Gender & Sexuality Alliance promotes tolerance and equality among students of all sexual orientations and gender identities by helping to create a school environment free of homophobic and all other types of harassment through educational efforts and awareness-building.
 Meetings will include time for students to socialize, discuss issues, and plan events.
+Click on our link to find out more about Gender & Sexuality Alliance.

-Health Occupations Students of America (HOSA), Advisors: Ms. Gayle Adler & Ms. Cathy Bienkowski
+Health Occupations Students of America (HOSA), Advisors: Ms. Cathy Bienkowski & Mr. Justin Jacobs

 HOSA is a national career and technical student organization endorsed by the U.S. Department of Education and the Health Science Technology Education Division of ACTE.
 Its mission is to promote career opportunities in the healthcare industry and to enhance the delivery of quality healthcare to all people.
 HOSA provides a unique program of leadership development, motivation, and recognition for students enrolled in HSE programs.